Bachelors (BA) in Biology

 Choose one of the following field studies courses:

 A study of mechanisms associated with the process of evolution (e.g. natural selection, genetic drift, mutation, etc.) and their underlying assumptions.
 Topics covered include phylogenetic history, the genetic theory of phenotypic evolution, species and speciation, evolution of genes and genomes, etc. Special attention will be given to how the principles of evolution interface with Christian beliefs.
 Three hours lecture and one laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems and BIOL 311 Ecology & Biodiversity or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems, BIOL 311 Ecology & Biodiversity and BIOL 350 Genetics, or instructor permission.

 An analysis of population, community, and ecosystem dynamics.
 Laboratory will emphasize field measurements, computer modeling, and behavior.
 Three lectures and one three-hour laboratory per week, and one required field trip to the Malheur Field Station.
 Additional course fee required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems and BIOL 311 Ecology & Biodiversity or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems, BIOL 311 Ecology & Biodiversity and BIOL 350 Genetics, or instructor permission.

 A study of avian biology including phylogeny, evolution, anatomy, physiology, behavior, and ecology.
 Laboratory will emphasize identification, bird banding, and basic anatomy.
 Two lectures and one three-hour laboratory per week, and one required field trip to the Malheur Field Station.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 This course integrates the disciplines of plant diversity, plant physiology, plant systematics and plant ecology by surveying the structure and function of plants from the organismal to the ecosystem levels.
 Students will receive a comprehensive survey of concepts in plant biology with an emphasis on mechanisms of development and growth, ecophysiology, identification and classification, and current global issues that are rooted in plant biology.
 Two lectures and one laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems and BIOL 311 Ecology & Biodiversity or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems, BIOL 311 Ecology & Biodiversity and BIOL 350 Genetics, or instructor permission.

 Comparative phylogeny, morphology, ecology, and life histories of several invertebrate groups and protozoa.
 Three lectures and one three-hour laboratory per week.
 Some weekend field trips required.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 Choose one of the following diversity courses:

 A study of mechanisms associated with the process of evolution (e.g. natural selection, genetic drift, mutation, etc.) and their underlying assumptions.
 Topics covered include phylogenetic history, the genetic theory of phenotypic evolution, species and speciation, evolution of genes and genomes, etc. Special attention will be given to how the principles of evolution interface with Christian beliefs.
 Three hours lecture and one laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems and BIOL 311 Ecology & Biodiversity or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems, BIOL 311 Ecology & Biodiversity and BIOL 350 Genetics, or instructor permission.

 The comparative study of the structure and functional morphology of organisms in the phylum Chordata.
 Laboratory will emphasize dissection of representative vertebrate animals.
 Three one-hour lectures and one three-hour laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 A study of avian biology including phylogeny, evolution, anatomy, physiology, behavior, and ecology.
 Laboratory will emphasize identification, bird banding, and basic anatomy.
 Two lectures and one three-hour laboratory per week, and one required field trip to the Malheur Field Station.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 This course integrates the disciplines of plant diversity, plant physiology, plant systematics and plant ecology by surveying the structure and function of plants from the organismal to the ecosystem levels.
 Students will receive a comprehensive survey of concepts in plant biology with an emphasis on mechanisms of development and growth, ecophysiology, identification and classification, and current global issues that are rooted in plant biology.
 Two lectures and one laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems and BIOL 311 Ecology & Biodiversity or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems, BIOL 311 Ecology & Biodiversity and BIOL 350 Genetics, or instructor permission.

 Comparative phylogeny, morphology, ecology, and life histories of several invertebrate groups and protozoa.
 Three lectures and one three-hour laboratory per week.
 Some weekend field trips required.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 Choose one of the following form/function courses:

 Theories and study of differentiation as they apply to growth and development of animals, with some emphasis on the mechanism involved.
 Includes historical topics, fertilization, embryonic organization, cell induction, histogenesis, organogenesis, and developmental morphogenesis of echinoderms, frogs, chicks, and pigs.
 Three lectures and one three-hour laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 The comparative study of the structure and functional morphology of organisms in the phylum Chordata.
 Laboratory will emphasize dissection of representative vertebrate animals.
 Three one-hour lectures and one three-hour laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 Investigation of physiological principles in animals, with 4 hours.
 A majors-level course is intended to meet the physiology requirement of graduate/professional programs in health-care fields.
 Investigation of physiological principles in humans/mammals, with emphasis on mechanisms of integration and homeostasis at cellular, organ, and system levels.
 Topics include muscular, neural, vascular, excretory, and endocrine interactions.
 Three lectures and one three-hour laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems and BIOL 311 Ecology & Biodiversity or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems, BIOL 311 Ecology & Biodiversity and BIOL 350 Genetics, or instructor permission.

 An introductory course that provides a basic understanding in the multidisciplinary field of Neuroscience.
 Major topics covered in this course include neural signaling, neurophysiology, sensation and sensory processing, physical and functional neuroanatomy, movement and its central control, nervous system organization, brain development, complex brain functions and diseases of the nervous system.
 The course will examine different model organisms that have advanced the field of neuroscience.
 Three lectures and one laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 A study of plant function from the molecular to the organismic level.
 Photosynthesis, respiration, water relations, growth and development, mineral nutrition, and practical applications will be covered.
 Three lectures and one three-hour laboratory period per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 A majors-level course intended to meet the anatomy requirement of graduate/professional programs in health-care fields.
 A course presenting a systemic approach to the study of the human body.
 Lecture presentations begin with an introduction of anatomical terminology, tissue classification, and developmental origins to systems.
 Body structure will be studied by organ systems and will include histology.
 Laboratory work will follow a regional gross anatomy of the human body through cadaver dissection, human skeletal collections and preserved specimens.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 Choose one of the following cell/molecular courses:

 An introductory course that provides a basic understanding in the multidisciplinary field of Neuroscience.
 Major topics covered in this course include neural signaling, neurophysiology, sensation and sensory processing, physical and functional neuroanatomy, movement and its central control, nervous system organization, brain development, complex brain functions and diseases of the nervous system.
 The course will examine different model organisms that have advanced the field of neuroscience.
 Three lectures and one laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 A general genetics course covering Mendelian genetics, population genetics, and an introduction to molecular biology.
 This course fulfills the requirement for biology majors, and is appropriate for those with an interest in current topics in genetics, including inheritable diseases, cloning, and other recent scientific breakthroughs.
 Three lectures and one three-hour laboratory per week.
 Additional course fee is required.
 Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.

 An introduction to the modern field of molecular biology.
 We will examine the structure, organization, and transfer of genetic information at the molecular level and its requirement for life processes.
 Viral, prokaryotic, and eukaryotic systems will be examined.
 Major themes include transcriptional regulation, post-transcriptional events (RNA processing), and regulation of translation.
 The laboratory is designed to include current techniques and experiences within the field of molecular biology.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 This course includes the study of cell physiology, energetics, neurobiology, muscle biology, and cell signaling.
 Other topics that will be discussed are cancer and immunology at the cellular level.
 Laboratory will focus on current cell culturing and analysis techniques.
 Three lectures and one three-hour laboratory per week.
 Additional course fee is required.
-Prerequisites: BIOL 211 Cellular Biology & Genetics and BIOL 212 Organisms & Physiological Systems or instructor permission.
+Prerequisites: BIOL 211 Cellular Biology & Genetics, BIOL 212 Organisms & Physiological Systems and BIOL 350 Genetics, or instructor permission.

 Complete the following: